OpenBuilders/contest-tool/docs/frontend/stack.md

 # Frontend Stack

-Contonest’s frontend is built on **SolidJS**, avoiding unnecessary React complexities to ensure **small bundle sizes** and fast performance.
+Contests Tool’s frontend is built on **SolidJS**, avoiding unnecessary React complexities to ensure **small bundle sizes** and fast performance.
 The entire project is written in **TypeScript** for type safety and maintainability.

 ## Core Framework